 The observatory monitors private residential buildings built before 1949.
 It endeavours to define different types of problems linked to the technical aspects of a building, its management and its uses.
 A list of the most “fragile” buildings is drawn up annually by the observatory so that preventive action can be set in motion.
 The observatory thus contributes to orientating the checking of properties by technical services and facilitates public authority intervention as early as is possible.
 This procedure aims to avoid any new cases of buildings falling into the downwards spiral towards insalubrity.

 The observatory is a partnership tool set up by the City of Paris (Department of Housing and Living Conditions), the Government (Île-de-France Regional and Interdepartmental Department of Housing and Accommodation -DRHIL-, Police Headquarters) and Apur, which is responsible for running it, by centralising its partners' data files.

 In return, it enables the services in charge of housing in Paris (Department of Housing and Living conditions, Paris Police Headquarters and the DRHIL,) and, in a more direct way, the technical service of City of Paris Housing Department to take action to prevent housing from becoming run-down.

-- Tool for preventing old buildings from becoming run-down – 2016 results (in french)
+- Tool for preventing old buildings from becoming run-down – 2016 results

 - Tool for preventing old buildings from becoming run-down – 2015 results